bwesterf5/agility_dns_docs_17/docs/lab_access/index.rst

 =========================
-Access
+Lab Access
 =========================

   The lab environment is hosted in cloud environments managed by Ravello Systems.
+Login to the Ravello training portal using a browser.

-  Log in to the Ravello training portal using a browser.
+**(Ask an instructor for the login information**

-  **(Ask an instructor for the IP address, Username, and Password)**
+Select ‘View’ Under the Actions Column.

-Select ‘View’ Under the Actions Column associated with the lab.
+**TODO insert updated Ravello screenshots**

-Once you are logged in, you will see the URL for your specific windows jump box needed to proceed with the lab.
-A student view:
+Once logged in, you will find the URL for your windows jumpbox.

 .. figure:: ./images/ravello.png
    :alt:
    :width: 7.05000in
    :height: 2.96064in

-NOTE: All the VMs should be in a STARTED state, if a VM is in any other state please let the Lab Instructors know or you can attempt to RESTART the VM yourself.
+NOTE: All the VMs should be in a STARTED state.

-Select and Highlight then COPY the URL Link located under the DNS section
+Copy the FQDN located under the DNS section.

-Open a Remote Desktop Client on your Laptop and Paste the DNS URL Link from the Ravello Login screen.
+Open a remote desktop client on your workstation and connect to the jumpbox.

 Username: **user**
 Password: **Agility1**

 .. figure:: ./images/rdp_to_jumpbox.jpeg